 Founda strongly believes in equitable education for all.
-Below is all the modules of the school program, and the first seven modules, with a lesson by lesson process to getting your students to become young entrepreneurs, utilising 21st Century skills, for free.
+Below are all the modules of the school program, and the first seven modules, with a lesson-by-lesson process to getting your students to become young entrepreneurs, utilising 21st Century skills, for free.

 Each lesson is mapped to relevant ACARA standards for Economics and Business - Year 9 (Version 9.0).

-All students should have the opportunity to experience a hands on, project based learning style to becoming an entrepreneur starting their first business.
+All students should be able to experience a hands-on, project-based learning style to become entrepreneurs starting their first business.

-For the business savvy looking to make life easier, the complete package including classroom resources, tutorial videos and assessment tasks, is available by joining Founda's community.
-Term and Semester packages available.
+For the business savvy looking to make life easier, the complete package, including classroom resources, tutorial videos, and assessment tasks, is available by joining Founda's community.
+Term and Semester packages are available.
 Click here for further information.

 Lesson by lesson.
 Help your students create their first business.